 |Code Club and the Raspberry Pi|

-Thursday 12 June - Code Club get out the Raspberry Pi and light up the bread boards
+Code Club get out the Raspberry Pi and light up the bread board.

 |Scratch Day - Bitterne Manor Primary and Townhill Junior|

 Scratch Day at Bitterne Manor Primary - Monday 2 June

 Children from the Code Club of Townhill Junior School supported a very succesful Scratch day at Bitterne Manor Primary and helped children begin their coding journey.